Sherevv/pero/README.md

 The Pero object has an internal buffer.
-If buffer size (number of points to fit) is 1, plant of the pen (using the methods punct, vector) automatically lead to build the graph.
-In this case, operations with the buffer using methods draw and transform are not available ( an attempt to execute them results in an error ).
+If buffer size (number of points to fit) is 1, plant of the pero (using the methods `punct`, `vector`) automatically lead to build the graph.
+In this case, operations with the buffer using methods `draw` and `transform` are not available ( an attempt to execute them results in an error ).

-If the buffer size is greater than 1, move the pen (using methods punct, vector) new point graphics temporarily accumulate in it, but not in the coordinate axes.
+If the buffer size is greater than 1, move the pero (using methods `punct`, `vector`) new point graphics temporarily accumulate in it, but not in the coordinate axes.
-In this case, you need to use the draw method to build the chart (only the last point is then stored in the buffer).
+In this case, you need to use the `draw` method to build the plot (only the last point is then stored in the buffer).

-Also, if the buffer size is greater than 1, then when the buffer is full, its size automatically increases ( by the value of the original buffer size).
+Also, if the buffer size is greater than 1, then when the buffer is full, its size automatically increases (by the value of the original buffer size).

-You can change the buffer size using the set method.
+You can change the buffer size using the `set` method.

 ## Methods of Pero
-**punct()** - move the pen to a point with specified coordinates
+**punct()** - move the pero to a point with specified coordinates

     obj.punct( x, y )

-**vector()** - move the pen to the specified vector from the last point of the line under construction to the new one
+**vector()** - move the pero to the specified vector from the last point of the line under construction to the new one

     obj.vector( dx, dy )